Are you about to turn 65?

 It is really important to enroll as soon as you’re first eligible — during your initial enrollment period or when your job-based coverage ends — because the penalty you will pay actually raises your premiums for Part B and Part D for the rest of your life.
 For each year you delay signing up for Part B, your monthly premium goes up by 10%.
 And, even missing the deadline by one month is considered one year!
 Not enrolling on time in Part D results in a 1% penalty for every month you delay.
 Yikes!

-If you are entitled to free Part A coverage, you should definitely enroll as soon as you’re eligible.
+If you are entitled to free Part A coverage, you may want to enroll as soon as you’re eligible.
+Note if you are making contributions to a Health Savings Account (HSA), you may want to delay enrollment in A. Please check in with us for guidance specific to your situation.
 If you don’t qualify for free Part A, it is best to defer enrollment until you have stopped working.

 Understand Your Current Insurance